 Both of these views serve an important, but still completely different function, which is why you can have as many smart views as you like!

 A truly powerful project management app is meaningless without a way to quickly assess how well tasks are distributed amongst your team.
 That’s why Projects also has integrated resource management, shown under any Gantt chart and available as a global view, too!

 With resource management you can easily find the optimal schedule for all team members across all your projects and thus improve the efficiency of your organization.
-This feature enables you to see in a glance which team members may be overbooked, and who you can transfer tasks to in order to alleviate the strain.
+This feature enables you to see at a glance which team members may be overbooked, and who you can transfer tasks in order to alleviate the strain.

 Put plainly: The global resource planning view enables you to see the workload of each member, shown as a red or green bar with the number of hours they’re scheduled to work on a daily, weekly, monthly, quarterly, or yearly basis.